lokesh-007/cra-template-react-redux-thunk-stylus/template/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### 'npm run build-staging'
+### `npm run build-staging`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-You can use .env.staging to add env variables to staging build, for things like pointing to different API server, disabling google analytics, etc.
+You can use **.env.staging** to add env variables to staging build, for things like pointing to different API server, disabling google analytics, etc.

 ### `npm run build-production`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-You can use .env.production to add env variables to production build, for instance, for things like pointing to different API server, enabling google analytics, etc.
+You can use **.env.production** to add env variables to production build, for instance, for things like pointing to different API server, enabling google analytics, etc.

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!